isabella232/netappfiles-python-pool-change-sdk-sample/README.md

 # What is example.py doing?

-This sample project is dedicated to demonstrate how to enable cross-region replication in Azure NetApp Files for a NFS v4.1 enabled volume, similar to other examples.
-The authentication method is based on a service principal.
-This project will create two ANF Accounts in different regions with a capacity pool, a single volume using Standard service level tier in the Source ANF, and Data Replication Volume with Standard service level tier in the destination region.
-When the volumes have been created, a replication is authorized between the two volumes.
-Finally, all created resources will be deleted via the cleanup process (as long as the appropriate variable in example.py has been set to 'True').
+This sample project is dedicated to demonstrate how to perform a pool change on a Volume in Azure NetApp Files for a NFS v4.1 enabled volume.
+Similar to other examples, the authentication method is based on a service principal.
+This project will first create an ANF Account and then two different capacity pools, source pool at service level Premium and destination pool at service level Standard.
+A single volume is created in the source pool and then updated for a pool change, moving it to the destination pool.
+Doing so will change the volume's service level from Premium to Standard.
+Finally, all created resources will be deleted via the cleanup process (as long as the appropriate variable, CLEANUP_RESOURCES, in example.py has been set to 'True').

 # Contents